AppFlowy-IO/AppFlowy-Cloud/libs/client-api/src/v2/README.md

 In this scenario:

 1. Client connects with an empty or outdated state vector
-2. Server detects the difference between client's SV and server's SV
+2. Server processes the client manifest:
+   - Loads the existing document state
+   - Compares client's state vector [A:0] with its own [A:3, B:2]
+   - Identifies that the client is missing updates
-3. Server sends all missing updates in a single message
+   - Responds with its state vector in a manifest message
+3. Client processes server manifest:
+   - Encodes its document state as an update based on server's state vector
+   - Sends this update to the server
+   - Checks if it's missing any operations
+   - Sends another manifest to request missing updates
+4. Server processes the second manifest:
+   - Identifies which specific updates the client needs
+   - Packages these updates and sends them to the client
-4. Client applies updates to catch up with server state
+5. Client applies updates to catch up with server state
-5. Normal editing can then proceed with real-time updates
+6. Normal editing can then proceed with real-time updates

 #### Case 2: Server Does Not Have the Document